-Spotlight on Darcy!
+Spotlight on Rocco!

 At Spot’s Last Stop, we approach every adoption on a case-by-case basis and we work very hard to make sure that every dog that comes into rescue finds an adoptive family that is ideal for them.
 We reserve the right to deny an application for any reason, but here are a few of the things that we do ask of all of our adoptive families: